topheman/update-homebrew-tap/README.md

 ### `github-token` (optional)

+Needed if you want to push to a different repository than the one you're in.

+1. Create a personal access token
+- Go to GitHub → Settings → Developer settings → [Personal access tokens](https://github.com/settings/personal-access-tokens)
-Create a [personal access token](https://github.com/settings) with `contents: write` scope and pass it as environment variable (like in this example).
+- Generate a new token with `contents: write` scope
+2. Add the secret to your repository:
+- Go to your repository → Settings → Secrets and variables → Actions
+- Click "New repository secret"
+- Name it `HOMEBREW_TAP_TOKEN` or whatever you want
+- Paste the token as the value

 ## Outputs